 Expected Travel : up to 30% Type of Contract :

 Employee Duration :

-Reporting to the Program Coordinator, The FRC will ensure timely and high quality reporting to donors; work collaboratively with Program Director, managers and technical experts to obtain necessary information to produce donor reports according to predetermined time frames.
+Reporting to the Program Coordinator, he/she will ensure timely and high-quality reporting to donors; work collaboratively with Program Director, managers, and technical experts to obtain the necessary information to produce donor reports according to predetermined time frames.
 S/he will ensure, together with the MEAL staff within CARE Sudan, that the project monitoring, accountability and learning systems support donor reporting requirements; develop/ review reporting templates for field teams to gather case studies and other qualitative information to support the quantitative output based data that will be gathered through regular project monitoring.
 The position holder will also be responsible to building capacity of program staff in writing report and success stories.

 • Donor Engagement and Liaison